What Are the 34 Symptoms of Perimenopause?

 Supplement Support

-• Omega-3 Fatty Acids may stabilize mood and support heart health
+• Omega-3 Fatty Acids – Support mood and heart health

-• Magnesium for supporting sleep, relaxation, and mild anxiety relief
+• Magnesium – Helps with sleep and mild anxiety

-• Vitamin D and Calcium for slowing bone loss changes
+• Vitamin D & Calcium – Support bone health

 Medical and Prescription Options

-• Non-Hormonal Medications- SNRIs/SSRIs help reduce vasomotor symptoms and improve mood.
+• Non-Hormonal Medications – SSRIs/SNRIs may reduce symptoms and improve mood

 FAQs